Webcasts

 Modal - As smaller ensemble soloists became increasingly hungry for new improvisational directives, some players sought to venture beyond Western adaptation of major and minor scales.
 Drawing from medieval church modes, which used altered intervals between common tones, players found new inspiration.
 Soloists could now free themselves from the restrictions of dominant keys and shift the tonal centers to form new harmonics within their playing.
 This became especially useful with pianists and guitarists, as well as trumpet and sax players.
 Pianist Bill Evans is noted for his Modal approach.

-Free Jazz - Sometimes referred to as "Avante Garde", true Free Jazz soloists shed even the ensemble arrangement structure, giving for a totally "free" impulse experience to the music.
+Free Jazz - Sometimes referred to as "Avante Garde" or "Outside", true Free Jazz soloists shed even the ensemble arrangement structure, giving for a totally "free" impulse experience to the music.
 If Ornette Coleman was considered the prophet of Free Jazz, then John Coltrane would surely be it's leading disciple.

 This radical departure from past styles invited much debate about whether it would even qualify as music and soon found its place in the Jazz underground.
 Ironically, the much ignored Free Jazz continues to influence the Mainstream today.